cityofships/i-love-compute/README.md

 No one GPU driven by the `radeon` kernel driver must be present in the system to be able to use AMD Orca or PAL with others GPU driven by the `amdgpu` kernel driver.
 See [#2](https://gitlab.com/illwieckz/i-love-compute/-/issues/2).
 Unfortunately, attempts to blacklist them using `GPU_DEVICE_ORDINAL` does not work.

 Orca requires an X11 server being up and running.

+### Interesting projects to look at

+- [rusticl](https://gitlab.freedesktop.org/mesa/mesa/-/merge_requests/15439) is a work-in-progress Mesa project by Karol Herbst for a new OpenCL implementation.

+- [CLara](https://gitlab.com/illwieckz/clara) is a project by Björn König for a framework to access OpenCL devies over the network.
+The project is unfortunately stalled since year 2010 and is still in alpha state.
+If you're an OpenCL wizard and can see the interest of such project, you're welcome to improve it!

 ### Frameworks